Snow White (Disney character): Other appearances

 In the ABC television series Once Upon a Time, an alternative version of Snow White is the daughter of King Leopold and Queen Eva and later stepdaughter of the Evil Queen (Regina Mills).
 She is the true love of Prince Charming, mother of Emma Swan and Prince Neal, and grandmother of Emma's son Henry.
 In Storybrooke, she appears as Mary Margaret Blanchard, Henry Mills' teacher at Storybrooke Elementary School.

+In the Disney Channel Original Movie Descendants, Snow White appears as a news reporter who reports activities in Auradon.

+Snow White appears as one of the main characters in Lego's animated special Lego Disney Princess: The Castle Quest, released on Disney+ on August 18, 2023.
+She also appears in the 2025 sequel, Lego Disney Princess: Villains Unite.

+Snow White appears in the short film Once Upon a Studio.
+She sings with Mulan and Asha near the end of "When You Wish Upon a Star" and sits next to the Prince in the group photo.

-She is set to be played by Rachel Zegler in Disney's upcoming live-action adaptation of the animated film.
+She is played by Rachel Zegler in Disney's live-action adaptation of the animated film.
+While the film received mixed reviews, most critics considered Zegler's performance as "one huge highlight" of the film.

 Books

 The Fairest of All: A Tale of the Wicked Queen

 Snow White is present in the first book of the Disney Villains series by Serena Valentino.
 In Fairest of All, Snow White plays a minor role, as the story is more focused on her stepmother.
 In the story, Snow and the Queen have a very good relationship before the Odd Sisters enchant the Magic Mirror to cause the Queen's jealousy and hatred of Snow.
 At the end of the novel Snow obtains the mirror and her stepmother becomes the spirit inside.